QuickBooks Blog

 Calculating COGS using LIFO

-The LIFO Method assumes that recent goods purchased are consumed first and the goods purchased first are consumed later.
+The LIFO method assumes that recent goods purchased are consumed first and the goods purchased first are consumed last.

-In this case let’s consider that Harbour Manufacturers use a periodic inventory management system and LIFO method to determine the cost of ending inventory.
+In this example, Harbour Manufacturers use a periodic inventory management system and LIFO method to determine the cost of ending inventory.

 Now, if the company uses a periodic inventory system, it is considered that the total quantity of sales made during the month would have come from the latest purchases.